grousewood-games/solforge/docs/rules.md

 ### Touch Screen Support

-Tapping the ℹ️ icon in the lower right will switch to card details mode.
-Now any tap on a card will show the card details.
-To get back to the normal "action" mode, tap the 👆 icon in the lower right.
+Tapping the mouse icon in the lower right will switch between left-click and right-click mode.
+The current active button is highlighted on the icon.

 To temporarily view card details without changing modes, touch and hold a card for one second.